devngc/PyBook/README.md

 # PyBook
 This is a collection of Python tricks that I found interesting while working on several python projects.
+This repository is meant to be used as a quick reference for myself.
+If you are visiting and can suggest an improvement to any of the methods used, please do.

 # Goal
-This repo is started to more of a documentation rather than a collection.
-In future, I hope to convert this into a real documentaiton
+This repository is started to more of a documentation rather than a collection.
+In future, I hope to convert this into a real documentation